LEXUGE/nixos/README.md

 It features:
 - GNOME 3 with builtin dark variant.
 - Full-disk encryption including `/boot`.
-- Switchable transparent proxy backended by `shadowsocks-libev + simple-obfs` (I packaged simple-obfs myself).
+- Transparent proxy backended by `shadowsocks-libev + simple-obfs` (I packaged simple-obfs myself).
 This feature is **extremely** useful if you are in Mainland China because it helps you get over the firewall without pain.
 - A built-in smartdns server (custom packaged)